 Are dogs and cats too ordinary for you?
 Does it seem like EVERYONE has a guinea pig?
 If you are looking for a pet that reflects your distinctiveness, you might consider the […]

-Flyer for Theodore Roosevelt’s 1898 campaign for New York Governor When Theodore Roosevelt ran for Governor of New York in 1898 he enlisted the help of some of his comrades-in-arms from the […]
+When Theodore Roosevelt ran for Governor of New York in 1898 he enlisted the help of some of his comrades-in-arms from the Spanish-American War.
+These men were all-too-eager to sing the praises […]

 “About half the practice of a decent lawyer consists in telling would-be clients that they are damned fools and should stop.” — Elihu Root, attorney and Secretary of State under President Theodore […]